davidderaedt/createjs-utils/photoshop-extension/README.md

 Options & notes

+*	Feel free to edit the template files to adapt it to your needs
 *	When processing, the script will briefly create a temporary file and delete it afterwards.
 This is expected.
 *	For consistency, the resulting code is intentionally very close to the code exported by FlashPro CS6 Easel spritesheet exporter.
 *	The library name (ie name of the object in the window object containing the sprite classes) is hardcoded at the top of the file, you can change it as you please.